The History of Ohio, Kentucky and Indiana Haunts

 In 2003, the haunt was renamed Fear Fair and it moved to Freeman Field at 800 A Avenue in Seymour, Indiana.
 Tickets were $8.
 In 2004 scenes included a crypt, cemetery, gas chamber, toxic waste dump, funeral home and more.
 Fear Fair was 30 percent larger and people could enjoy live music as they waited in line.
 2005, the theme was based on the infamous Reno Family.
 The first third was western themed while the second half had a mixture of rooms.
 In 2006, Fear Fair started to implement more horror movie scenes while still keeping the western theme for some of the haunt.
 The haunt was named “Fear Fair-Reno’s Revenge” from 2005-2008.

 Fear Fair made its biggest changes in 2009.
 The Fear Fair Filmfest was introduced.
-People could become part of their favorite horror movies like Frankenstein, Halloween, Texas Chainsaw Massacre, Friday the 13th , Scream, Jeepers Creepers and more.
+People could become part of their favorite horror movies like Frankenstein, Halloween, Texas Chainsaw Massacre, Friday the 13th, Scream, Jeepers Creepers and more.
 The sets were meticulously detailed and the actors were very intense.
 It took more than 70 people to run and operate Fear Fair.
 In 2011, the theme centered around the story of German scientist Herman Goebbles who performed sick experiments including reanimating the dead.
 Seymour’s military history was also used.
-In 2012, Fear Fair would introduce customers to Downtown Atlanta from The Walking Dead and in 2015, most of the haunt was remodeled to resemble Haunted New Orleans.
+In 2012, Fear Fair would introduce customers to Downtown Atlanta from The Walking Dead and in 2015, most of the haunt was remodeled to resemble Haunted New Orleans .
+In 2017, much of the haunt was themed after 14th century witches and year after year they’re making major changes.

 Today the haunt industry is a multi billion dollar business.
 There’s more coverage because of TV and the Internet, but haunts have been popular for decades.
 It wasn’t unusual for a Jaycees Haunted House in the 70’s to get upwards of 65,000 people in a season.
 There are more haunts, but I’m not sure if they have bigger crowds.

 Haunts now utilize water, pyro effects, CGI, advanced lighting, scent dispensers, interactive animatronics, projection mapping and scare techniques that were never used years ago or thought of for that matter.
-Land of Illusion in Middletown, Ohio started out as a haunted trail in owner Brett Oakley’s backyard many years ago and is now a large Haunted Screampark.
+Land of Illusion in Middletown, Ohio started out as a haunted trail in owner Brett Oakley’s backyard many years ago and is now a large Haunted Screampark and Waterpark.
+It’s now known as Land of Illusion Adventure Park.
 Facebook has practically replaced the online message boards and haunts are creating impressive commercials and viral videos through Youtube.

 It’s become an internet society where podcasts focusing on the haunt industry have become quite popular and there are many haunt review sites and directories.
 Magazines like Haunted Attraction Magazine, Fright Times Magazine and others are no longer creating new issues.
 Hauntworld Magazine is still around and there are very few new haunt magazine companies that have emerged over the years.